EmeSet7/Life-notes/docs/gaming/df-risenhames.md

 Some open arteries and severed parts later the dingo is dealt with, all normal again
 Some stuff happened after all

+## Year 101

+### Spring

+Sping again, nearly a year has passed since our arrival, the fort is coming along

+#### Population

+A child has born, we are now 19 dwarves

+#### Animals

+Some more puppies were born, our war dogs will come alonge after all

+#### Mining

+A starcase down is being made, we hope to discover more minerals and precious stones and in case we reach, a cavern